California Recount Laws

 The Secretary of State is charged with developing regulations for recounting votes on each type of voting system used throughout the state.
 See the California Elections Code, Division 15, Chapter, 9, Section 15601.
 Those regulations can be found here.

-For voter-initiated recounts, the initiator has the authority to choose whether counting shall be conducted by hand or by machine for those elections in which "votes were recorded by means of a punch card voting system or by electronic or electromechanical vote tabulating devices."
-See Section 15267.
+For voter-initiated recounts, the initiator has the authority to choose whether counting shall be conducted by hand or "by means of the voting system used originally."
+See Section 15627.

 Close vote margin